 In doing so it ensures the shine element is delivered by ensuring the products are stored in pristine condition and are safely accessed.

 One of the key principles within the Max the Cube approach is to dramatically reduce the ongoing costs of the system which follows the ‘sustain’ principle of 5S.

 This not only requires a high quality system which is ‘Built to Last’ but also features sufficient protection dependent on the solution and the products being stored.
 This could feature items such as barriers, upright protectors, guide rails and security.

 However the Sustain principle also applies to the continued safe use of the racking or shelving system and to ensure this is delivered Thistle has developed its own signage to ensure safe loading capacities are ruthlessly adhered to.

-Thistle Systems has built a vast portfolio of projects in which clients were able to reclaim their space, achieving lean production and optimisation.
+Thistle Systems has built a vast portfolio of case studies in which clients were able to reclaim their space, achieving lean production and optimisation.
 The team has worked closely with major clients who praise the project management, expertise and after-care service available at Thistle.